GSA/datagov-logstack/README.md

 # datagov-logstack

-Run your own logging stack on cloud.gov using AWS Open Distro Elasticsearch.
+Drain logs from cloud.gov into your custom logging solution

 ## Usage